MarkusMueller-DS/Kaggle-Housing-Prices-Advanced/README.md

 - Used LightGBM, XGBoost and Ridge in a simple blended model
 - Used CatBoost and got a slightly higer score with the blended model
 - Did hyperparameter tuning but didn't had any effect on the cross validation

-### Predictive score on Kaggle
-Kaggle Score: 0.13608 (rmsle) which got me in the top 45% of users

 ## To-Do